 5 Smart Interview Questions To Ask Employers After Your Interview

-The interview is over.
-You feel like you must have done a good job because no recession-proof resume and thrown it in your face.
-And now the question, seemingly so innocent: “Do you have any questions for us?”
+You’ve gotten an influx of responses from employers on your resume.
+The interview is over and you feel like you must have done a good job.
+But now the question, seemingly so innocent: “Do you have any questions for us?”

 Hmmmm…nice try, asshole, but I’m onto you.
 This is a loaded question if there ever was one.
 If you don’t believe me, give them the typical lame response about how they did such a good job of covering everything already, or better yet, ask if it’s okay to come in still half drunk on Monday mornings.

-If you’d rather not be a complete idiot, here are 5 smart interview questions to ask that will get better results:
+If you’d rather not be a complete idiot, here are 5 smart interview questions to ask that will help you turn resume responses into job offers:

 1. “What do you want to see accomplished in your team department or company in the next three to six months?”